waynelogan/waynelogan/README.md

 📫 If you are a recruiter, fellow freelancer or opensource developer **feel welcome to reach out** to me at loganamollo@gmail.com

-I am an avid learner and ardent problem solver willing to commit (git pun intended) to a job from which I hope to learn and grow.
+I am an avid learner and ardent problem solver willing to commit (git pun) to a (part time) job from which I hope to learn and grow.

 <!---
 loganamollo/loganamollo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.